Economic Damages (Special Damages)

 What This Calculator Does

-This case value estimator calculates the potential settlement range for personal injury cases using the multiplier method, the most common valuation approach used by insurance adjusters and plaintiff attorneys.
-It totals economic damages (medical bills, lost wages, property damage, future medical costs, future lost earnings, and out-of-pocket expenses), applies a severity-based multiplier (1.5x for minor soft tissue injuries to 5x to 7x for catastrophic injuries), then deducts attorney fees (contingency percentage based on case stage), case costs, and medical liens to show the estimated net-to-client payout.
+This case value estimator calculates personal injury case value using the multiplier method -- the most widely used approach by insurance adjusters and plaintiff attorneys.
+It totals all economic damages (medical bills, lost wages, property damage, future medical costs, and other losses), applies a severity multiplier based on injury type, and deducts attorney fees, case costs, and medical liens to produce the estimated net-to-client range.

 The Formula